Faculty of Health, Medicine and Behavioural Sciences

 Alana is an experienced physiotherapist, researcher and lecturer at The University of Queensland.
 She has a strong clinical background in private practice physiotherapy, with a particular interest in the physiotherapy management of temporomandibular disorders.
 Alana is a guest member of the Australian and New Zealand Academy of Orofacial Pain, and is an active member of the Neck and Head Research Unit (NAHRU), Professional Education Research Engagement Theme and Knowledge Translation Research Engagement Theme at The University of Queensland.
 Alana's PhD explored disability associated with persistent intra-articular temporomandibular disorders in adults.
 She has achieved numerous high-quality research outputs and has an increasing national and international research profile in the areas of temporomandibular disorders and clinical education.
 Alana is experienced across a variety of research methodologies and paradigms, including qualitative and quantitative approaches, with a keen interest in knowledge translation across intra-professional, inter-professional, academic and industry settings.

-My approach to teaching and research is collaborative, community-guided and applied.
+My approach to both teaching and research is collaborative, community-guided and applied.
 This informed by my on-going self-reflexivity as a non-Indigenous woman and my experience living and working on unceded Kaurna, Arrernte, Warumungu, Warlpiri, Pintupi-Luritja country and, since moving to the University of Queensland in 2019, Jagera and Turrbal country.

 Faculty of Health, Medicine and Behavioural Sciences